What Peace Prize says about freedom in Russia, Philippines

 What does the selection of two journalists, Maria Ressa, 58, of the Philippines and Dmitry Muratov, 59, of Russia, say about freedom of expression and the history of dissent in the countries of the 2021 peace prize winners?

 “It is a battle for facts.
-When you’re in a battle for facts, journalism is activism, Ressa said Thursday.
+When you’re in a battle for facts, journalism is activism,” Ressa said Friday.

 RUSSIA

-Note: This story has been corrected to show that Ressa was convicted of libel, not tax evasion.